MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## I installed the Dynamics 365 Guides solution in a different region and I can't find the Dynamics 365 Guides model-driven app

 If you install the Dynamics 365 Guides solution into a Dataverse environment instance created in a different region than your tenant's region, the Dynamics 365 Guides model-driven app will not appear.
-To install the model driven app in another region, [contact Microsoft support](https://support.serviceshub.microsoft.com/supportforbusiness) and ask to be listed as a multi-geo tenant for the Power Platform.
+To install the model-driven app in another region, [contact Microsoft support](https://support.serviceshub.microsoft.com/supportforbusiness) and ask to be listed as a multi-geo tenant for the Power Platform.

 ## I can't open a guide because it's corrupted